obfusk/bigbang-examples/README.md

   bigbang-snake [2].

-  To run, you will need bigbang.coffee; when using git, use `git submodule init` and `git submodule update` to fetch and use the dependencies.
+  To run, you will need bigbang.coffee; when using git, use `git submodule update --init` to fetch and use the dependencies.

 []: }}}1